 How has it been doing a sort of “Socio-Economic” evangelism for people?

 I would say, so far so good.
 The feedback has been quite motivating, and people welcome the idea with enthusiasm.
-I think its because people enjoy learning on the opportunities they have as citizens and the endless possibilities of influence they have available to make necessary demands for their own needs and success as a community
+I think it is because people enjoy learning about the opportunities they have as citizens and the endless possibilities of influence they have available to make necessary demands for their own needs and success as a community

 What are the challenges to your work?
 How have you overcome some and what are the most prominent ones?

-How do you recommend Government and individuals and Private Organizations like yours remedy this problem?
+How do you recommend governments and individuals and Private Organizations like yours remedy this problem?

 How can readers engage you?